alexjfisher/puppet-splunk/README.md

 ## Overview

-This module provides a method to deploy Splunk Server or Splunk Universal Forwarder with common configurations and ensure the services maintain a running state.
+This module provides a method to deploy Splunk Enterprise or Splunk Universal Forwarder with common configurations and ensure the services maintain a running state.
 It provides types/providers to interact with the various Splunk/Forwarder configuration files.

 ## Module Description